kevando/chaz-app/ROADMAP.md

 add rec button to recr view
 update readme and reply to doorbell, also update onboarding with funnel thoughts

+change initial root to undefined (which should work), and figure out why its acting weird. check load(store) clean up as much code as possible esp app.js re-enable fabric tracking

  - added fabric tracking to analytics middleware
  - changed login button to a yellow heart
  - removed auth listener, changed auth to custom device token
  - added back in redux storage
+ - added rec loading state, and move rec display to RecList component

 ### 0.7.7
 sorting be recr score.. really just improve recr score and recr list now